cebuhomepages/dev_site/app/_posts/2014-02-28-blog-party-here-we-are.md

     banner: blog-party.jpg

 categories: blog

+description: We consider ourselves as a start up real estate company based in Cebu.
+Under the hood, it's a team of two.
 ---

 ## And We Are Live

 Hello Everyone.
 Hope we are not late in the blog party.
 Allow us to introduce ourselves.
-We are
+We are **Cebu Home Pages**

-## Cebu Home Pages

 We consider ourselves as a start up real estate company based in Cebu.
 Under the hood, it's a team of two.
 My wife [Luchelle Ann Cabigon](luchelle) and me, [Ian Cabigon](ian) building our little real state brokerage.